RebornBeat/Hearth/README.md

 authority.
 Shadow = benchmark.
 Gating = meta-harness.
 Escalation = supervision.
 One engine; the deployment chooses the authority.

+**Is Hearth itself a control factor?**
+No — and this matters.
+Hearth is the measurement/enforcement substrate for the control-factor space.
+It measures and enforces factors; it is not one axis among them (Invariant #20).
+The factors are verification, gating, synchronization, replay, escalation; Hearth is the instrument that prices them.

+**What is a control factor?**
+An independently addressable control behavior — verification, gating, synchronization, replay, escalation — that can be present, absent, weakened, strengthened, or enforced, produces measurable intervention, and is fully traced.
+Loops enforce factors; the taxonomy names what the loops measure.

+**Can one recorded run really benchmark many control policies?**
+Tier-1 counterfactuals, yes — state-bound questions ("would R=7 have caught this?") are computable from the capture.
+Re-running from checkpoints (tier 2) works over captured environments.
+Asking what a *different model* would have done (tier 3) is not simulation — that requires live execution, and Hearth says so rather than pretending (Invariant #18).

+**What does "cost to correction" include?**
+Detection, synchronization, rollback, replay, re-execution, and downstream invalidation — decomposed per finding.
+Its headline law: cost depends on *when* you detect the problem, which is why "the economic value of verification" is a measurable quantity here rather than a slogan.

+**Why eight depths instead of one number?**
+Because collapsing them destroys the measurement.
+Traversal, serialization, replay, correction, backtrack, dependency, synchronization, and verification depth describe different behaviors; the depth vector reports all eight, and the difference between harnesses lives in its shape (Invariant #17).

 **Does it replace my harness?**
 No. It can wear your harness or be worn by it.
 Both directions are first-class integrations.
 It does not compete for "who is the agent."